Windy-Huang/DonationManagementApp/README.md

 On the other hand, the AddTransaction class in the UML diagram shows it has a lot of private classes, each intended to handle a specific user input field.
-To improve the design, I aim to refactor and abstract a general function that's capable of handling multiple input fields, similar to the approach employed in the HomeScreenUI's private class, ItemListener.
+To improve the design, I aim to refactor and abstract a general function that's capable of handling multiple input fields, similar to the approach employed in the HomeScreenUI's private class, 1ItemListener.
 Overall, these refactoring strategies can improve code organization and reduce redundancy.